EdgeApp/disklet/README.md

 #### `makeReactNativeDisklet()`

-Creates a Disklet object with access to the phone's file system, starting at the app's documents directory.
-Requires [react-native-fs](https://www.npmjs.com/package/react-native-fs) to be installed & linked in the project as well.
+Creates a Disklet object with access to the phone's file system, starting at the app's document directory.

 ### Helpers